-Why Are My Plant's Leaves Turning Brown, and How Can I Address It?
+Why Are My Plant's Leaves Turning Yellow or Brown, and How Can I Address It?

 Brown leaves can be a concern for plant owners, but understanding the causes and applying proper care methods can help restore your plant’s health.
 Below, we outline the common causes of browning leaves and the steps you can take to mitigate and prevent the issue.